brattonross/astro-playground/README.md

 ## Layout

-If you want to add some custom styles and scripts to the playground, the `layout` option can be provided with a path to the component you want to use as the layout.
-Remember to use a `<slot>` to render the story content!
+Complete control over the layout is exposed, so you can customize as much or as little as you'd like.
+To use a layout, add the `layout` option to the integration:

 ```js
 // astro.config.mjs